umbraco/UmbracoDocs/Getting-Started/Backoffice/Property-Editors/Built-in-Property-Editors/Listview/index.md

 ## Enable list view

-If enabled, editors will be able to see multiple children from a list on a content node that has children otherwise no list will be shown and all children will be shown in content tree.
+If enabled, editors will be able to see multiple children from a list on a content node that has children.
+When not enabled, no list will be shown and all children will be shown in the Content Tree.

 ![Enable List view example](images/enable-listview.png)